ia-toki/tcframe/docs/api_ref.rst

     Sets the time limit of the problem, in seconds.
 This time limit is used in simulating submission.

-.. cpp:function:: void setMemoryLimit(int memoryLimitInKilobytes)
+.. cpp:function:: void setMemoryLimit(int memoryLimitInMegabytes)

-    Sets the memory limit of the problem, in KB.
+    Sets the memory limit of the problem, in MB.
 This memory limit is used in simulating submission.

 .. _api-ref-io-variables: